 Win the Talent War

 Employers screen resumes and references before meeting with prospective employees.
 Prospective employees, on the other hand, screen your website and look for reference points.
-If you find it frustrating to talk to hiring candidates about outdated/irrelevant content on your website, consider that they would probably feel the same way if they knew their time spent studying was wasted.
-By having clear, compelling and rich content about relevant and current work, you will likely receive more qualified candidate inquiries and foster a warm first impression before you meet.
+If you find it frustrating to talk to hiring candidates about outdated or irrelevant content on your website, consider that they likely feel the same way.
+Time spent reviewing old information can feel wasted.
+By keeping your website content clear, compelling, and up to date, you’ll attract more qualified candidates.
+You’ll also make a strong first impression before meeting them.

 There are a lot more reasons to evaluate your website for best practices and make it more of a utility tool in your sales game.
 Reach out to us at connect@thebelfortgroup.com for a candid discussion.